aspittel/coding-cheat-sheets/data_structures/queue.md

 ## About

 A queue is a data structure that operates on a first in first out basis, similar to a line for a movie.
 The two operations that define a queue are enqueue and dequeue.
-Enqueue adds an item to the back of the queue, dequeue removes an item from the back of the queue.
+Enqueue adds an item to the back of the queue, dequeue removes an item from the front of the queue.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Data_Queue.svg/300px-Data_Queue.svg.png)